Climate Change Vulnerability Assessment and Adaptation Strategy

 Purpose and Background

-At its May 24, 2018 meeting, the Delta Stewardship Council directed staff to begin preparing a Climate Change Vulnerability Assessment (CCVA) and Adaptation Strategy (AS) for the Sacramento-San Joaquin River Delta and Suisun Marsh.
-This work will provide critical support to the Council to improve understanding of regionally specific climate change risks and address how Delta communities, infrastructure, and the ecosystem can adapt to future conditions.
+At its May 24, 2018 meeting, the Delta Stewardship Council directed staff to begin preparing a Climate Change Vulnerability Assessment (CCVA) and Adaptation Strategy (AS) for the Sacramento-San Joaquin Delta and Suisun Marsh.
+This work will provide critical support to the Delta Stewardship Council (Council) to improve understanding of regionally specific climate change risks and address how Delta communities, infrastructure, and the ecosystem can adapt to future conditions.

 The Delta Reform Act (Act) specifies consideration of “the future impact of climate change and sea level rise” in restoration planning (Water Code Section 85066) and identifies a restoration timeline horizon of 2100 (Water Code Section 85302).
 The Act also notes that the Delta Plan may address “the effects of climate change and sea level rise on the three state highways that cross the Delta” (Water Code Section 85307).
-More generally, Executive Order B-30-15, signed by Governor Brown in April 2015, requires State agencies to incorporate climate change into planning and investment decisions.
+More generally, Executive Order B-30-15, signed by Governor Brown in April 2015, requires state agencies to incorporate climate change into planning and investment decisions.
 Also, agencies are required to prioritize natural infrastructure and actions for climate preparedness and protection of the most vulnerable populations.

 Since the Delta Plan was adopted in 2013, research on climate change has advanced significantly, with important implications for the Council as it seeks to further the coequal goals.
 Climate change is already altering the physical environment throughout the Delta.
 Over the long term, climate change in the Delta is expected to adversely affect human health and safety, lead to economic disruptions, diminish water supply, degrade water quality, shift ecosystem function and habitat qualities, and make it more difficult for government agencies to provide basic services.
-Many of these impacts will disproportionately affect disadvantaged communities; including those located within the Delta.
+Many of these impacts will disproportionately affect disadvantaged communities, including those located within the Delta.